Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 Non-existent source file:

-Insufficient disk space: This is a bit hard to simulate, but if you actually encounter it, the write phase will fail and return an error.
+Out of disk space: This is difficult to simulate, but if it actually occurs, the write phase will fail and return an error.

 Performance Testing

 Want to know how this copier performs?
-You can compare it with the system's cp command:
+We can compare it with the system's cp command:

 time ./fcopy test_1gb.dat copy1.dat

-If you want to optimize, you can try increasing chunk_size:
+If you want to optimize, try increasing chunk_size:

 A Complete Test Script